Rijksmuseum/rijksmuseum.github.io/index.md

 ## Collection images

-`GET https://rijksmuseum.nl/api/nl/collection/[object-number]/tiles?key=fakekey&format=jsonp` gives all the information you can use to show the image split up in tiles.
+`GET https://rijksmuseum.nl/api/nl/collection/[object-number]/tiles?key=fakekey&format=json` gives all the information you can use to show the image split up in tiles.
 This is used to implement the zoom functionality on the Rijksmuseum website.
-This API only supports the JSONP format.
+This specific API only supports the JSON format.

 <table>
   <thead>